lnairGT/Robogyver-Tool-Macgyvering/auxiliary/README.md

-This folder contains code that I developed during my thesis.
+This folder contains additional code that I developed during my thesis.
 They are not crucial to running the final pipeline, but I'm adding them here for anyone that might find them useful.

 **NOTE**: This folder is not particularly maintained.
 However, there may be some functions that might be useful for other projects.